jyyulab/NetBID/docs/index.md

 **Provide visualization functions to assist**

 - Unsupervised clustering for samples and comparison with known labels
-- Display of a list of interested drivers, the profile of the significance and the feature of the target genes
+- Display for a list of interested drivers, the profile of the significance and the feature of the target genes
-- Display of a specific driver, the profile of the significance, the feature of the target genes and the detailed network structure
+- Display for a specific driver, the profile of the significance, the feature of the target genes and the detailed network structure

 **Provide supporting functions to assist**